phrazzld/scry-ios/README.md

   - Installing the required version via the App Store or Apple Developer portal
   - Using `xcenv` to automatically switch to the correct version: `brew install xcenv && xcenv install`
   - Setting the Xcode version manually: `sudo xcode-select -s /Applications/Xcode-16.3.app`

+## Contributing
+Contributions are welcome!
+Please read our [Development Philosophy](./docs/DEVELOPMENT_PHILOSOPHY.md) for guidance on the principles we follow in this project.